daveeS987/buy-nothing-backend/README.md

 ## Setup

-- Clone down this Repo
+- Clone down this repo
+- Make sure MongoDB is installed on your computer
 - Install dependencies: `npm install`
 - Create an account at https://cloudinary.com/ and get the following:
   - Cloud Name